-SchoolTutoring Academy’s tutoring programs for Oak Lawn students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Oak Lawn, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The curriculum in these districts follows the Illinois Common Core standards which emphasize real-world applications of material in a fostering, non-exclusionary environment.
 The Common Core Standards implement a common curriculum across many schools, so that students are given the foundations they need to ensure mastery of more complex ideas later in their educational careers, while still allowing teacher the freedom to tailor their lessons to the needs of individual students.